vmware-labs/node-replicated-kernel/doc/src/development/Building.md

 ## Use NVDIMM in QEMU

-Qemu has suport for NVDIMM that is provided by a memory backed file or memory backend ram.
-A simple way to create a vNVDIMM device at startup time is done via the following command line options:
+Qemu has support for NVDIMM that is provided by a memory-backend-file or memory-backend-ram.
+A simple way to create a vNVDIMM device at startup time is done via the following command-line options:

 ```bash
  -machine pc,nvdimm